Negi-Ashish/Negi-Ashish/README.md

 Hi, welcome to my profile!
-I have many other projects which I have worked on and if you are intrested to know about them, Drop me a message.(Repositories are private)
+I have many other projects which I have worked on (Repositories are private) and if you are intrested to know about them, Drop me a message.

 Glad to have you here   ;)